-This tour begins in Dubai, a glamorous start to the trip where you can take an elevator up Burj Khalifa (the world’s tallest building), visit palm-shaped islands & wander through city-sized malls.
+This tour begins in Dubai, a glamorous start to the trip where you can take an elevator up Burj Khalifa (the world’s tallest building), visit palm-shaped islands, wander through city-sized malls and marvel at the engineering wonders within The Museum of the Future.
 Please note that this tour departs Dubai at 0800 on the first morning of the tour so if you would like to see the highlights of Dubai we recommend you arrive a few days early.

 On our way into Abu Dhabi we first visit the idyllic Jubail Mangrove Park where a meandering boardwalk allows you to learn about the ecological importance of this beautiful sanctuary.
 Later in the day we visit the impressive Sheikh Zayed Grand Mosque, a triumph of Islamic architecture.
 The following day is free for you to wander the corniche, marvel at the Emirates Palace and soak up some culture at the world-class Louvre Art Gallery.

 We now head inland and visit the quirky Emirates National Auto Museum which houses Sheikh Hamad’s collection of over 200 vehicles including the world’s largest truck.